 BASKETS

 In pottery terms a 'basket' may be defined as a vase with a handle that goes across its mouth from side to side.
-The shape usually imitates a real woven cane basket although not always.
+The shape usually imitates a real woven cane basket but not always.
 Premier Pottery Preston made several basket shapes over the years.
 One of them, the 'classic Remued basket', was their top-selling product and is relatively plentiful today.

 Collection; Stuart Lawson